The $i\varepsilon$-Prescription for String Amplitudes and Regularized Modular Integrals: Introduction

-Besides the non-holomorphic integrals over $\mathbb{H}/\rSL(2,\mathbb{Z})$ for closed strings as in Eq. (\ref{eq:ClosedStringAmp}), we also study contour integrals with (weakly) holomorphic integrands arising in open and closed string amplitudes with boundaries.
-We evaluate such amplitudes in terms of Fourier coefficients of the integrands and exponential integrals, including zero- and two-point functions of the bosonic open string and Type I closed string which are relevant for the vacuum energy, the mass shift or decay rate of string states.
-Similarly to Eq. (\ref{eq:ArAeps}), we demonstrate that the amplitudes $\mA^{\rm i\varepsilon}_{1,n}$ agree with the regularized amplitudes, $\mA^{\rm r}_{1,n}$.
-We furthermore compare with the work by Eberhardt and Mizera \cite{Eberhardt:2022zay, Eberhardt:2023xck} who applied the Hardy-Ramanujan-Rademacher circle method of analytic number theory \cite{Apostol,Ramanujan:1988,Rademacher:1938} to the $i\varepsilon$-prescription.
-In particular, they deformed the contour for the $i\varepsilon$-prescription to a contour $\Gamma_\infty$ over an infinite set of Ford circles.
-It follows from complex analysis that our evaluation of the contour integrals is equivalent to those of \cite{Eberhardt:2023xck}, which we also verify numerically through explicit computation.
-The equivalence of the resulting expressions is not manifest, and the expressions have each their useful features for convergence and estimates.
+Besides the non-holomorphic integrals over $\mathbb{H}/\rSL(2,\mathbb{Z})$ for closed strings as in Eq. (\ref{eq:ClosedStringAmp}), we also evaluate contour integrals with (weakly) holomorphic integrands arising for open and closed string amplitudes with boundaries using exponential integrals.
+Such integrals involve both UV and IR divergences due to exponential growth of states or tachyons.
+For the bosonic open string vacuum amplitude, the $i\varepsilon$-prescription gives rise to the integral~\cite{Eberhardt:2023xck} \be \int_{\Gamma(T_0)} d\tau\,\frac{1}{\eta(\tau)^{24}}, \ee with the contour $\Gamma(T_0)$ displayed in Figure \ref{fig:fullcontour}.
+We evaluate this integral resulting in the expression in Eq. (\ref{eq:EvInt}).
+We discuss the accuracy of numerical evaluation depending on the upper bound $N$ for the truncated sum over mass levels, and the parameter $T_0$.
+For a given accuracy, we explain the optimal choice for $T_0$ such that $N$ is minimal.

+We compare Eq. (\ref{eq:EvInt}) to the evaluation by Eberhardt and Mizera~\cite{Eberhardt:2022zay, Eberhardt:2023xck}, who applied the Hardy-Ramanujan-Rademacher Circle Method of analytic number theory~\cite{Apostol,Ramanujan:1988,Rademacher:1938}.
+This approach leads to the contour $\Gamma_\infty$ over an infinite set of Ford circles resulting in Eq. (\ref{eq:ASopen}), such that the integral evaluates to an infinite sum of Ramanujan's sums.
+It follows from complex analysis that the evaluation of the contour integral in terms of exponential integrals is equivalent to those of~\cite{Eberhardt:2023xck}, which we also verify numerically through explicit computation.
+The equivalence of the resulting expressions is not manifest at face value, and each have their useful features for convergence and estimates.
+Section \ref{sec:conc} concludes with a summary of convergence properties and numerical performance of the two regularization strategies.

+We derive the general formula \eqref{equ:genformula} for integrals of this type in terms of Fourier coefficients of the integrands and exponential integrals.
+Using this formula, we evaluate a few other amplitudes: \begin{enumerate} \item zero-point vacuum amplitude for the Ramond-Ramond sector of Type I superstring theory in Section \ref{sec:VacTypeI}, \item planar two-point amplitude of Type I superstring theory in Section \ref{sec:2point}.
+This amplitude was also considered as a double degeneration limit of four-point amplitudes in~\cite{Eberhardt:2022zay}.
+The numerical value of Eq. (\ref{eq:2ptvalue}) agrees with~\cite[Eq.
+(3.31), D.2a and D.3a]{Eberhardt:2022zay}. \item non-planar two-point amplitude of Type I superstring theory in Section \ref{sec:np2pt}. \end{enumerate} The latter two are relevant for the mass shift and decay rate of string states.
+For all above amplitudes, we also provide new expressions as exponential sums, Eq. (\ref{eq:RRCircle}), Eq. (\ref{eq:planarCircle}) and Eq. (\ref{eq:NPCircleM}), derived using the Circle Method.